Cuban Missile Crisis: Soviet military deployments

 In early 1962, a group of Soviet military and missile construction specialists accompanied an agricultural delegation to Havana and met Cuban prime minister Fidel Castro.
 According to one report, the Cuban leadership expected that the US would invade Cuba again and enthusiastically approved the idea of installing nuclear missiles on Cuba.
 According to another source, Castro objected to being made to look like a Soviet puppet, but was persuaded that missiles in Cuba would be an irritant to the US and would help the interests of the entire socialist camp.
 The deployment would include short-range tactical weapons with a range of 40 km, usable only against naval vessels, that would provide a "nuclear umbrella" for attacks upon the island.

 By May, Khrushchev and Castro agreed to place strategic nuclear missiles secretly in Cuba.
 Like Castro, Khrushchev felt that a US invasion of Cuba was imminent and that to lose Cuba would do great harm to the communists, especially in Latin America.
 He said he wanted to confront the Americans "with more than words.... the logical answer was missiles".
-The Soviets maintained their tight secrecy, writing their plans in longhand, which were approved by Marshal of the Soviet Union Rodion Malinovsky on 4 July and Khrushchev on 7 July.
+The Soviets maintained their tight secrecy, writing their plans in longhand, which were approved by Marshal of the Soviet Union Rodion Malinovsky on 4 July and Khrushchev on 7 July as Operation Anadyr.

-The Soviets' operation entailed elaborate denial and deception, known as "maskirovka".
+Operation Anadyr entailed elaborate denial and deception, known as "maskirovka".
 All the planning and preparation for transporting and deploying the missiles was carried out in the utmost secrecy, with only a very few knowing the exact nature of the mission.
 Even the troops detailed for the mission were given misdirection by being told that they were headed for a cold region and were outfitted with ski boots, fleece-lined parkas, and other winter equipment.
-The Soviet code-name was Operation Anadyr.
-The Anadyr River flows into the Bering Sea, and Anadyr is also the capital of Chukotsky District and a bomber base in the far eastern region.
-All these measures were intended to conceal the program.

 Specialists in missile construction, under the guise of machine operators and agricultural specialists, arrived in July.
 A total of 43,000 foreign troops would ultimately be brought in.
 Chief Marshal of Artillery Sergey Biryuzov, Head of the Soviet Rocket Forces, led a survey team that visited Cuba.
 He told Khrushchev that the missiles would be concealed and camouflaged by palm trees.
 The Soviet troops would arrive in Cuba heavily underprepared.
 They did not know that the tropical climate would render ineffective many of their weapons and much of their equipment.
 In the first few days of setting up the missiles, troops complained of fuse failures, excessive corrosion, overconsumption of oil, and generator blackouts.